Statement on equality and diversity

-- We are committed to providing an inclusive culture in which all individuals are encouraged to participate fully and are treated on the basis of their abilities.
+- We are committed to providing an inclusive culture in which all individuals are encouraged to participate fully.

 - We will treat individuals with dignity and respect and provide an environment that is free from prejudice, bullying, harassment and unlawful discrimination.
 We will take action to challenge inappropriate behaviour and discriminatory practice.

-- We recognise that different people and groups have different needs and that people have multiple-identities and multiple-needs.
+- We recognise that different people and groups have diverse and multiple needs.
 We will make reasonable adjustments and proportional changes to our processes and procedures in order to meet the needs and circumstances of our students, customers, staff and partners.

 - We will ensure that legislative requirements or other demands do not create a hierarchy between different aspects of equality and diversity in our community.